commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/src/overrides/README.md

             └── use-additional-site-data.js
 ```

 > Note that Gatsby shadowing works with any file in the theme.
-However, we want to provide an explicit extension point that consumers of the theme should use, instead of relying on internal file system paths that can potentially change any time.
+However, the theme provides an explicit stable extension point that is the `overrides` folder.
+Users of the theme should use this extension point only instead of relying on theme-internal file system paths that can potentially change any time.

 ## Available overrides